Are you moving to the United Kingdom soon?

-The UK is the country of Macbeth, James Bond and the Beatles.
+The United Kingdom is the country of Macbeth, James Bond and the Beatles.
 It brought the world football, rugby and polo.
-But moving to the UK can still be a nerve-wrecking and stressful life event.
+But moving to the United Kingdom can still be a nerve-wrecking and stressful life event.
 With our vast experience in international removals and in-depth knowledge of customs processes, Pickfords in South Africa and Pickfords in the UK guarantee that your move goes smoothly.
 Our expertise ensures all your personal effects arrive safely at your new home, leaving you free to get stuck into your first Yorkshire pudding.

 Thousands of years ago, the UK was attached to Europe and embedded in thick ice.
 As the climate warmed and the ice melted, the island began to detach from the mainland.
 In 1707, Scotland and England decided to form what was then known as the Unified Kingdom of Great Britain, joined by Ireland in 1800.
 During this period the bedrock of the modern democratic system – the British Parliament – was first formed and Buckingham Palace was built in Westminster.
 Today Britain is a vibrant and powerful country, with people who are proud of their influential culture, heritage and surviving monarchy.